 Google offers advice for doing more focused searches.
-For example, if you want to get search results about "olympics" from a particular site or domain, you can just type in "Olympics site:abc.com" and you will get only abc's coverage of the olympics.
-Numerous other useful hints for effective searching can be found at:
+For example, if you want to get search results about the "Olympics" from a particular site or domain, you can just type in "Olympics site:abc.com" and you will get only ABC TV's coverage of the Olympics.